alisay/mush/README.md

 As can be seen in the planned ERD provided, there are five database tables, namely: users, profiles, buyers, sellers, and mushrooms, and a join table for buyers and sellers.
 The profile table has a row establishing a one to one relationship with the users table using a foreign key.
 Both buyers and sellers have a one to one relationship with the profile table, this being established through a foreign key in these tables referring to the profile ID primary key.
 Meanwhile, buyers and sellers have a many-to-many relationship through the buyers-sellers join table.
 Finally, the mushroom table has two rows referring to the foreign keys of buyer ID and seller ID.
 Both these relationships are one to many; that is, a buyer and seller have zero or many mushrooms, while a mushroom has one and only one buyer or seller.

 ## R19	Provide your database schema design
+**Database design appropriately addresses the requirements of a complex scenario 6 points**

 ```ruby
   create_table "buyers", force: :cascade do |t|
     t.bigint "profile_id", null: false